princenishad/Portfolio-Optimization/README.md

-Portfolio Optimization Using Tail Risk Measure and Benchmarking Index
+Portfolio Optimization Using Tail Risk Measure and Benchmarking Index (Extreme Scenario Losses)

 In these projects, we have taken the liberty to explore some mathematical tools and concepts applied otherwise to be used in finding us the best fit for our equity stock portfolio.
 Starting with